pratham-garg-456/Broke_Buddy/README.md

 - git commit -a -m "Commit message" -> to do both stages and commit at the same time
 - git branch < New Branch > : to create a new branch (the current branch will not change)
 - git checkout < branch/Sha1 > -> to switch to the branch or the commit
-- git merge < branchname > -> merge the Branch into the main
+- git merge < branch-name > -> merge the Branch into the main

 ### File tracking statuses
 - Untracked